LorenzoMartini/rust-tcp-io-perf/README.md

 # rust-tcp-io-perf

-This repo contains programs to benchmark how much bandwidth we effectively have available on a communication channel.
+This repo contains programs to benchmark how much bandwidth we effectively have available on a communication channel and what's the latency on that channel.
-To test that, we run a server and a client at the two ends of the channel, and start sending big quantities of data from one end to the other.
-On the server side we can then measure how much data we have received in how much time and derive an approximation of the bandwidth.

-We use TCP sockets and Rust to benchmark this (only measuring during stable state).
+We use TCP sockets and Rust to benchmark thiese.

 # Bandwidth measure

+We measure the effective bandwidth available on a communication channel.

+We run a server and a client at the two ends of the channel, and start sending big quantities of data from one end to the other.
+On the server side we can then measure (only in stable state) how much data we have received in how much time and derive an approximation of the bandwidth.

+# Latency measure

+We measure the latency between the two machines at the end of a communication channel.

+We run a server and a client at the two ends of the channel, and start sending data from one end to the other and back.
+On the client side we can then measure the roundtrip time of every message sent and derive latency info.

 ## Instructions

+For both programs, you can run them the same way.
+We will use `rust-tcp-bw` as example.
+To run `rust-tcp-latency` just replace `rust-tcp-bw` with `rust-tcp-latency` whenever it appears in the instructions.

 ### Running .rs directly

 #### Prerequisites
 - Have Rust and Cargo correctly installed on your machine

 #### Instructions

 1) Run server